 This isn’t about law, it’s about politics and power.
 Political integration isn’t a matter of pointy-headed constitutional tinkering, it’s Gladstone’s “power of the purse”: On whom do we tax and how punitively, and whom shall we deem the beneficiary of this largesse.
 A century after Gladstone I’d say we entered a new era where we live with the “power of the pettifogger”: Which activities to deem less moral and seek to regulate, and which behaviour do we choose to elevate above others.
 If you are harmonising taxation/spending, and social regulation, then you are engaging in political integration.

 Surely this is all a bit theoretical, Master Beeftrix?
 Isn’t it just fluff around the margins of society, not really amounting to much of real consequence?
 Well, it might seem that way.
 If you inhabit the end of the political spectrum that believes we need more social justice, more social democracy, and a more ‘modern’ FP, then the drift to the continental model seems both natural and virtuous.
-After all, we agree to compromise on our divergent aims and expectations all the time, notably every five years.
+After all, we already agree to compromise on our divergent aims and expectations every five years.
 However, if you inhabit the other end of the political spectrum that desires more individual autonomy, less collectivist governance, and to act abroad where we have the means to do good, then this quiet drift appears to be tacit gerrymandering to achieve an outcome that we would not mandate at the ballot box.

 This is the heart of the matter; the EU view is that the single market is an emergent ‘gift’ of ever-closer-union, not a virtuous goal in its own right.